 How do I register for a Baptism class?
 What do we learn in the class?

-Once you submit your Baptism Registration Form (below), the office will confirm receipt of your document via email and connect you with our Baptism Coordinator to schedule you for a Parent Baptism Class.
+You may contact with our Baptism Class Coordinator at email@example.com to schedule your attendance at a Parent Baptism Class.
 Our program, Belonging: Baptism in the Family of God, prepares families for the beautiful Sacrament of Baptism, while reminding them of who they are as God’s children and the significance of their vocation.
 The program is designed to provide parents with an incredible encounter with Jesus and with the Church.
 This program will prepare parents to have their children baptized.
 Parents will learn what it means to be children of God and that in the Church, they will always have a place where they belong.

 Who can be a Godparent?